 Inject JavaScript into WKWebView

 In Swift, it is possible to inject a JavaScript code into a WKWebView and execute it from your app.
-The below code example demonstrates how to:
+In this tutorial, I will show you how to do it.

 }